SRH-Heidelberg-University-ADSA/Python_Foundations_for_Data_Science/README.md

 ## Academic Integrity

 All submitted work must be your own.
 You are encouraged to discuss concepts with peers, but code and written answers must be written independently.
 Any use of external sources and/or AI tool **must be cited**.
-Violations will be handled according to university academic misconduct policy.

 ---

 ## Announcements & Communication